evalarumbe/deps-experiment-sayhi/README.md

   You may need to log into your NPM account first.
 This command will let you authenticate in a browser:
   `npm adduser`

+### When might we run into problems with dependencies?

+- Say the author of this app now updates to v2.0.0 with a change in the API